 Appropriately Uses Anti-Anxiety Medication

-This statistic measures the percentage of long-term residents that are administered antianxiety drugs.
-These medications are prescribed to residents experiencing depression and anxiety.
+This tells you the percentage of residents who were given antianxiety drugs.
+These drugs are generally given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This is a measure of the percent of long-term stay patients demonstrating depressive symptoms.
+This metric is a measure of the percentage of long-term care patients who are showing symptoms of depression.

 Appropriate Vaccine Usage